How To Use AI To Become a Better Writer

 What is an AI writing assistant?

-- Organize information into patterns
+- Organize information from its programming and training into patterns

 When you prompt an AI writer or chatbot to produce content, its output isn’t intended to be insightful, witty, or even correct.
 It’s simply the most probabilistic grouping of words as determined by a computer.